ExFace/Core/Docs/Security/Authorization/Authorization_points/Action_AP.md

 To restrict access to an action for users and make it accessible for only a certain user role, e.g only users with the role `Manager` should be allowed to delete datasets, use this authorization point.

 First the authorization point `Policy combining algorithm` needs to be set to `Permit Overrides`.
+The `Default Effect` of the authorization point needs to beset to `Permit`.
+This means if no policy can be applied for for a user he will have access to the action.

 Second add a policy to that authorization point denying every user the access to the delete action.
 The policy needs to have `Deny` as `Effect` and no user role.
 It is possible to either set `Action prototype` or `Action Model` for a policy but **NOT** both at the same time.
 Set `Action prototype` if every action based on that prototype, eg. `exface.core.DeleteObject`, should be restriced, or set `Action Model` if only that specific action model should be restricted.
 After adding this policy no user will be able to use that action, so a second policy is needed to allow the desired user role, e.g. `Manager`, access to that action.